Fender Stratocaster 1954

 Let's start with the serial number only because it's the most easily accessible part with good data to compare to.
 Here's a good resource for serial numbers: Fender Serial Numbers.
 The serial number on this Fender Stratocaster is on the neck plate and contains for digits starting with "09xx".
 Our Fender serial number lookup indicates that this serial number range was used in 1954.
 Remember that Fender serial numbers are not necessarily consecutive and easily swapped for a different number, so let's go deeper into dating this Stratocaster.

-The next place to look to date this Fender Stratocaster 1954 would be the tremolo cavity date and the neck heel date.
+Accurate identification of a 1954 Fender Stratocaster would also include the control cavity masking tape, tremolo cavity date, and the neck heel date.
+Fender employees typically signed a piece of masking tape after wiring the electronics into the body.
+The masking tape date on this guitar reads "Virginia / 10 - 11 - 54" indicating it was signed on October 11th, 1954.
 The tremolo cavity is located on the back of the body and houses the springs that provide the resistance to the string tension.
 The tremolo cavity date for this guitar is "8/54" indicating August of 1954.
 We don't have the neck heel date for this Stratocaster since I've declined to remove the neck.
 We don't need to remove it to authenticate this guitar and I don't think anyone has removed it before.

-The potentiometer codes are also an important part of dating a vintage Fender Stratocaster.
+We can use the potentiometer date codes to help verify the originality of those parts.
 Potentiometers are variable resistors that allow the player to control the volume and tone of the guitar's signal being sent to the amplifier.
 Most potentiometers are made with a code that indicates the manufacturer, the year, and the week of the year it was made.
 The code on the second tone capacitor on this Fender Stratocaster 1954 reads "304 435" where 304 = Stackpole, 4 = 1954, and 35 = the 35th week of the year.
 This is the date that part was made and not when the guitar left the factory.

 Fender Stratocaster Collector